My-Organisation-e/Website/README.md

-# My-Website
+# MY Website

-This is an awesome website.
+This is a really awesome website

-that's my only website.
-## we are doing a pulling with rebase
-usaiaskfjashfaflfj hissaiakooai.
-Please add a *getting* started file .
-#Purpose
+Update made on master Github before reuse.

+This file is just a Readme file.

+## Purpose

-The purpose of the is to use git and github.
+The purpose of this file is to provide Examples on git github together.

-#Getting Started
+# Getting started

-To get started with this project,just **clone** this repositary.
+To get started with this project, just 'clone' this repositary.